Lillecarl/hetzkube/README.md

 address.
 When you deploy your first controlplane node you must create the DNS record when the node is being created so everything resolves.
 This will later be taken over by external-dns.

+# SOPS

+Put a decryption key in the image at /etc/nodekey